breedx-splk/java-ws-stomp/README.md

 This exercise was intended to show how manual instrumentation could be used to stitch together messaging components via trace context propagation.
-It should not be considered complete, and there are several noteworthy shortcomings:
+It should not be considered complete, and there are several noteworthy shortcomings (possible improvements):

 * `messaging.system` and `messaging.operation` required attributes are missing
-*
+* additional messaging attributes (like `messaging.message.id`) SHOULD be added to these spans
+* the `process` span is a little light on details and could be improved by adding code information.
+* some of the glue code is duplicated

 # appendix